-Each of these two strands are developed and assessed through the study of various themes and topics at each year level.
-In Year 7 the theme is 'The Ancient World' and students explore the ancient societies of Egypt and India.
+Each of these strands are developed and assessed through the study of various themes and topics.
+In Year 7 the theme is 'The Ancient World' and students explore Egypt and the histories of early First Nations Peoples of Australia.
 In Year 8 students turn their attention to the time period between the end of the ancient period and beginning of the modern world, studying European societies and Polynesia.
 In Year 9 the theme is 'The Making of the Modern World' with students exploring industrialisation, colonialism and World War I.